K - Type of primary keysV - Type of value changes@InterfaceStability.Evolving public interface KTable<K,V>

 of the join.

-The join is computed by (1) updating the internal state of one KTable
+The join is computed by (1) updating the internal state of one KTable and (2) performing a lookup for a

-matching record in the current (i.e., processing time) internal state of the other KTable
+matching record in the current (i.e., processing time) internal state of the other KTable.

-This happens in a symmetric way, i.e., for each update of either this
+This happens in a symmetric way, i.e., for each update of either this or the other input

-the result gets updated.
+KTable the result gets updated.

-will be called to compute a value (with arbitrary type) for the result record.
+ValueJoiner will be called to compute a value (with arbitrary type) for the result record.

 The key of the result record is the same as for both joining input records.

-values (so-called tombstone records) have delete semantics.
+Note that records with null values (so-called tombstone records) have delete semantics.

 Thus, for input tombstones the provided value-joiner is not called but a tombstone record is forwarded

-if required (i.e., if there is anything to be deleted).
+directly to delete a record in the result KTable if required (i.e., if there is anything to be deleted).

-key will be dropped and no join computation is performed.
+Input records with null key will be dropped and no join computation is performed.

 Example: